DavixDevelop/TerraLidar/README.md

 Introduction
 ------------

 This guide is intended for those who wish to use the custom terrain feature for the mod Terra++ for Minecraft and wish to use lidar data as the data source.
 The following procedure takes quite a while, but this is the nature when working with lidar data.
-The guide has been tested with CloudCompare v2.11.0 and QGIS v3.14.1.
+It's also presumed that the lidar data hasn't been processed before (for example, the off-ground points removed, with ground points remaining).
+If your lidar data only has ground points, use the ground_only_export_dem.py script instead.
+The guide has been tested with CloudCompare v2.11.1 and QGIS v3.14.1.

 Short description
 -----------------